thoughtbot/superglue/docs/super-turbo-streams.md

 ### Server-Side: `stream_from_props`

-Use `stream_from_props` in your JSON templates to generate subscription data:
+Use `stream_from_props` in your JSON templates to generate subscription data.
+Its the equivalent to [turbo_stream_from](https://rubydoc.info/github/hotwired/turbo-rails/main/Turbo%2FStreamsHelper:turbo_stream_from)

 ```ruby
 # app/views/messages/index.json.props